Melledy/LunarCore/README.md

-# Lunar Rail
+# Lunar Core
-A WIP server emulator for version 1.4.0 of a certain turn based anime game.
+A server emulator for version 1.4.0 of a certain turn based anime game.

 # Running the server and client